billyjp1/DocumentationProject/firstMission.markdown

 	<img src="../images/grworld.png" alt="First Mission briefing screen, world map" width="475">
 	<img src="../images/grmap.png" alt="First Mission briefing screen, mission map" width="475">
 </p>
-Once on the main menu select campaign and create a new campaign, It's recommended starting with veteren difficulty to provide a challenge while still being very doable.
+Once on the main menu select campaign and create a new campaign.
+It's recommended starting with veteren difficulty to provide a challenge while still being very doable.
 However if you are inexperienced in this genre of game you may want to start off on recruit difficulty.